 Recognizing that, Enbridge in 2002 launched its Safe Community program for towns along the company’s project corridor rights-of-way.

-The Safe Community program awards grants to local first-response emergency services, including fire fighters and rescue services, Emergency Medical Services, ambulance, and police in rural communities across North America.
-Enbridge’s Safe Community program has existed in the U.S. since 2002, and in Canada since 2009.
+The Safe Community program awards grants to local first-response emergency services, including fire fighters and rescue services, Emergency Medical Services, ambulance, and police and sheriff's departments in rural communities across North America.
+Enbridge’s Safe Community program has existed in the U.S. since 2002, and in Canada since 2009, and has invested more than $5.7-million in North American emergency responder organizations since its inception.

 “The money is intended to be used to purchase safety equipment, obtain professional training, or deliver educational programs to help save lives and keep Enbridge’s right-of-way communities safe,” says Lorna St. Thomas, Enbridge’s Manager of Community Partnerships.